primer/react/contributor-docs/authoring-css.md

 }
 ```

-Since classes are prefixed and hashed, the class names themselves can be named generically to represent their intention.
+Since classes are prefixed and hashed, the classnames themselves can be named generically to represent their intention.

 #### PascalCase

-Use PascalCase for class names.
+Use PascalCase for classnames.
 Additional characters like `-` dashes or `_` underscores must be escaped with a `\` backslash in TSX for the class name to be recognized, which can be cumbersome.

 ```css